.:VirtualSalt

 We thank God for all he has done and continues to do.
 We remember that he is the source of all good things.
 Prayers of gratitude remind us of just how much we receive at his hands.
 We live in such a glut of material benefits that we are tempted to overlook just how much we have, how blessed we are.
 We can have hundred piece orchestras play for us on command, full house heat and air conditioning with the flip of a switch, hot and cold water at the twist of a knob-and it's water that won't give us cholera or even dysentery, either.
 Just two hundred years ago, not even kings could live like this.

 Since God already knows what we need, why ask him for anything?
 To show our dependence on God, to remind us of it, to make us recognize it.
-To ask for his direct intervention.
+(See Number 8, below.)
+We ask for help to get God’s direct intervention, especially when we are powerless to do something ourselves.
 Of the several hundred references to prayer in the Old and New Testaments, more than 90 percent of them refer to petitionary prayer, either personal or intercessary.
-To get some of God's power on our side.
+We ask for help in order to get some of God’s power on our side.
 We are powerless; he is all powerful.
+God wants us to pray for our needs so that we can make clear to ourselves what we really want, what our priorities are, and how dependent on him we are for everything.

 6. To persuade God to act on our behalf.